vuhcl/cs110_final_project/README.rst

 Scaling
 -------

-According to Bender et. al. (2011), for a QF and a BL that can hold the same number of elements and with the same false positive rate, a QF with α = 3/4 requires 1.2 times as much space as a BL with 10 hash functions.
+According to Bender et. al. (2011), for a QF and a BF that can hold the same number of elements and with the same false positive rate, a QF with α = 3/4 requires 1.2 times as much space as a BL with 10 hash functions.
 The ratio will change as parameters vary.